Drive-in DenDen

 ドライブイン電電

-Asakusa & Kuramae · cafe
+Asakusa & Kuramae · Kissaten

 Retro game café tucked in Asakusa's underground shopping street, one minute from the station.
 Play vintage arcade and tabletop games for ¥100, sip coffee or soft drinks, browse kitschy souvenirs—no pressure to drink alcohol.